kaaproject/kaa-rfcs/0019/README.md

                 "items":"string"
             },
             "default":[],
             "doc":"List of metadata fields.
-If not specified all fields are icluded."
+If not specified all fields are included" }
-        }
     ]
 }